sefinek/Malicious-IP-Addresses/README.md

 # 📃 Malicious IP Address List
 This repository contains a list of IP addresses associated with various malicious activities on the internet.
 Many of them belong to botnets or VPN/proxy networks used to carry out attacks, including DDoS and other forms of abuse.
 If you find this repository helpful, consider leaving a star.
-Thank you!
+Thank you, have a nice day!

 📄 **For solid and effective Cloudflare WAF rules, check out [sefinek/Cloudflare-WAF-Expressions](https://github.com/sefinek/Cloudflare-WAF-Expressions).**